 Online child safety

 It is important for children and teenagers to stay safe online, especially as they will be spending more time online than usual, whether that be in the classroom or at home.
 Parents and carers may be particularly concerned about the safety of their children online.

-- more support on specific harms children may experience online during COVID-19 including guidance and support to prevent and address these harms
+You can find more information about specific harms children may experience online during the coronavirus outbreak including guidance and support to prevent and address these harms.

 If you are worried that someone you know is suicidal, including your child, Samaritans provides advice on how you can support others.